home-assistant/companion.home-assistant/docs/notifications/basic.md

 id: "notifications-basic"
 ---

 The `mobile_app` notify platform accepts the standard `title`, `message` and `target` parameters used by the notify platform.
 The mobile\_app notify platform supports targets as services.
 As long as you granted notifications permissions during setup, you will find all your devices listed as targets for the notify service with names prefixed `notify.mobile_app_` followed by the Device ID of you device.
-This can be checked in the App Configuration menu of the sidebar and defaults to the name specified in the General>About within the iOS settings app or under About>Phone in Android settings (with spaces and non alphanumeric characters replaced by underscores).
+This can be checked in the App Configuration menu of the sidebar and defaults to the name specified in the General>About within the iOS/macOS settings app or under About>Phone in Android settings (with spaces and non alphanumeric characters replaced by underscores).
 A requirement of the notify platform is that you must specify at least `message:` in your payload.
 A minimum working example of a notification is:

 ```yaml
 automation: